 - 4 to 6 tablespoons milk

-- Vanilla custard filling (optional filling)
+- vanilla custard filling (or your choice of filling)

-- Fresh fruits (optional topping)
+- fresh fruits (optional topping)

 - In a large bowl, combine flour, powdered sugar, and salt.
 Whisk to combine.
 Add your cold, cubed butter to the dry ingredients.
 Using a fork, pastry cutter, or your hands, cut the butter into the dry ingredients until you're left with a mixture that resembles coarse breadcrumbs.
 You can also use a food processor if you like.

 - Add your egg along with 4 tablespoons of milk to the flour/butter mixture.
 Stir together your ingredients until your dough starts to clump into larger pieces.
 When squeezed, it should feel soft and stick together easily without crumbling.
-If it crumbles, add in 1 tablespoon of milk at a time until it comes together.
+If it crumbles, continue to add in 1 tablespoon of milk at a time until it comes together.

 - Shape your dough into a disk and wrap with plastic wrap.
 Refrigerate for at least 1 hour before rolling.
 Once chilled, place the dough onto a lightly floured work surface, and roll out into about a ¼ inch thick.
 This recipe makes 2 (9 inch) tarts or 18 to 20 mini tarts.